google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 method implies the ability to delegate to it.

 The category *typing* was simplified in several ways: `instance_type` was renamed into `type` because of its prominence.
-It optionally receives an *`UpperBound`* argument which puts a limit on the available class mirrors (class mirrors will only be supported for classes which are subclasses of that *`UpperBound`*).
-The method `reflectType` on reflectors is only supported when this capability is present, and only on class mirrors passing the *`UpperBound`*, if any.
-The capabilities `variable_type`, `parameter_type`, and `returnType` were unified into `type` because they are concerned with lookups for the same kind of mirrors.
-To give some control over the level of detail in the type related mirrors, `typeVariables`, `typeArguments`, `originalDeclaration`, `isSubtypeOf`, `isAssignableTo`, `superclass`, `superinterfaces`, `mixin`, `isSubclassOf`, `upperBound`, and `referent` were unified into `typeRelations`; they all address relations among types, type variables, and `typedef`s, and it may be a substantial extra cost to preserve information about these topics if it is not used.
+The method `reflectType` on reflectors is only supported when this capability is present.
+The capabilities `variable_type`, `parameter_type`, and `returnType` were unified into `type` because they are concerned with lookups for the same kind of mirrors, but the set of classes supported is controlled using a type annotation quantifier, described below.
+To give some control over the level of detail in the type related mirrors, `typeVariables`, `typeArguments`, `originalDeclaration`, `isSubtypeOf`, `isAssignableTo`, `superclass`, `superinterfaces`, `mixin`, `isSubclassOf`, `upperBound`, and `referent` were unified into `typeRelations`; they all address relations among types, type variables, and `typedef`s, and it may cause a substantial space overhead to preserve the associated information if it is never used.

 The category *introspection* was also simplified: We unified `class_declarations`, `library_declarations`, `instanceMembers`,